postgrespro/pg_probackup/Documentation.md

 pg_probackup creates a separate subdirectory in the backup directory for each external directory.
 Since external directories included into different backups do not have to be the same, when you are restoring the cluster from an incremental backup, only those directories that belong to this particular backup will be restored.
 Any external directories stored in the previous backups will be ignored.
 To include the same directories into each backup of your instance, you can specify them in the pg_probackup.conf configuration file using the `set-config` command with the **--external-dirs** option.

+#### Verifying a Cluster
+To verify that PostgreSQL database cluster is free of corruption, run the following command:

+    pg_probackup checkdb [-B backup_dir] [-D data_dir]

+This physical verification works similar to [page validation](#page-validation) that is done during backup with several differences:
+- `checkdb` is read-only unlike `backup`
+- if corrupted page is detected `checkdb` is not aborted, but carry on, until every page in the cluster is validated
+- `checkdb` do not strictly require **the backup catalog**, so it can be used to verify database clusters that are **not** [added to the backup catalog](#adding-a-new-backup-instance).

+If **backup_dir** is omitted, then [connection options](#connection-options) and **data_dir** must be provided via environment variables or command-line options.

+Physical verification cannot detect logical inconsistencies, missing and nullified blocks or entire files.
+Extensions [amcheck](https://www.postgresql.org/docs/current/amcheck.html) and [amcheck_next](https://github.com/petergeoghegan/amcheck) provide a limited solution to this problems.

+If you would like, in addition to physical verification, to verify all indexes in all databases using these extensions, you can specify `--amcheck` option when running [checkdb](#checkdb) command:

+    pg_probackup checkdb -D data_dir --amcheck

+Physical verification can be skipped if `--skip-block-validation` option is used.
+For logical only verification **backup_dir** and **data_dir** are optional, only [connection options](#connection-options) are mandatory:

+    pg_probackup checkdb --amcheck --skip-block-validation

+Logical verification can be done more thoroughly with option `--heapallindexed` by checking that all heap tuples that should be indexed are actually indexed, but at the higher cost of CPU, memory and I/O comsumption.

 #### Validating Backups

 pg_probackup calculates checksums for each file in a backup during `backup` process.
 The process of checking  checksumms of backup data files is called **backup validation**.
 By default validation is run immediately after backup is taken and right before restore, to detect possible backup corruptions.
 If you would like to skip backup validation, you can specify the `--no-validate` option when running `backup` and `restore` commands.

-To ensure that all the required backup files are present and can be used to restore the database cluster, you can run the `validate` command with the exact recovery target options you are going to use for recovery.
+To ensure that all the required backup files are present and can be used to restore the database cluster, you can run the [validate](#validate) command with the exact recovery target options you are going to use for recovery.
 If you omit all the parameters, all backups are validated.

 For example, to check that you can restore the database cluster from a backup copy up to the specified xid transaction ID, run this command: